-The Process: Winemaking The alcohol is removed via spinning cone technology at low temperature under vacuum.
+The Process: Winemaking to make alcohol free wine The alcohol is removed via spinning cone technology at low temperature under vacuum.
 The initial phase is to first remove the flavour, set aside.
-Then the alcohol is removed and once done we can take the flavour back to the de- alcoholised wine.
+Then the alcohol is removed and once done we can put the flavour back to the de- alcoholised wine.
 There is a significant volume loss during processing, a portion of the alcohol water is then again put through the process to extract the water.
 And added back.
 This helps to fill out the palate and balance acidity.
 Normal winemaking practices are followed from here in preparation for bottling.

 Tasting Notes: South African Wine